-Consumer Directed Services (CDS)
+Consumer Directed Services (CDS) in Missouri

 Under this program the client is called a “consumer”.
 You, the consumer, are legally the employer of the caregiver, who here is commonly called the Personal Care Assistant (PCA) under the CDS program.
 What many “consumers” like about this program is it allows you to hire family members.
 Under this model, StaffLink CDS Inc. provides training to YOU regarding how to manage your employee relationship with the PCA.
 StaffLink CDS, Inc. also provides the background screening and payroll services for your selected caregiver.